heru-himawan-tl/fdaf/README.md

 # FDAF (F.D.A.F) - Flexible Database Access Application Framework

-FDAF (or F.D.A.F) is a free, open-source, MVC framework for flexibly creating Java web applications based JSF (JavaServer Face) and enterprise application.
-It favors both convention and configuration, with simple implementation and simple configuration, and even let you write less of code.
+FDAF (or F.D.A.F) is a free, open-source, MVC framework for flexibly creating Java web applications based JSF (JavaServer Face), and also mainly designed for flexibly creating enterprise application.
+It favors both convention and configuration, makes implementation and configuration to be more simple, and even lets you write less of code.

 ## Documentation